Rainbow Stage: History

 The first original production at Rainbow Stage came in 1990 with the musical review Say It With Music.
 The performance featured songs from various musicals.

 In 2011, the building's exterior was painted in an extensive mural by local artists Mandy Van Leeuwen and Michel Saint Hilaire.
 Painting began June 1 and the finished murals were unveiled in August.
-The mural covers 8000 sqft of concrete and required 400 colours of latex paint.
+The mural covers 740 square metres (8,000 square feet) of concrete and required 400 colours of latex paint.

-In 2012, the theatre appointed Ray Hogg as artistic director and promoted Julie Eccles to executive director.
 After a successful and critically acclaimed 2013 season, 2014 saw the summer playbill feature three shows for the first time in over 30 years.